 - Secondary students have student numbers allocated at school level eg 2016 Year 7 numbers commence with 27, Year 8 numbers with 26, and so on.
 Check SIS or Maze for student numbers.

-- Currently primary school students do NOT have an allocated student number.
-Please follow the instructions outlined in the Student Registration Procedures Manual 2017 – Primary Students Only for allocation of student numbers - http://www.scsa.wa.edu.au/sirs-info/primary-schools.
+- Currently not all primary school students have an allocated student number.
+Please follow the instructions outlined in the Student Registration Procedures Manual 2018 – Primary Students Only for allocation of student numbers - http://www.scsa.wa.edu.au/sirs-info/primary-schools.

 Step 4: Choose Assess Students to undertake the assessments for each student.
 [Check the tutorials within the Guidance Materials if you have forgotten the process.]